ajdavis/emptysquare-hugo/emptysquare/content/1pipe.md

 ![](scenario.049.png)

-Not a problem, though: the storage node's overall barrier is still zero, the <u>minimum</u> of the barriers on each inbound link.
+Not a problem, though: the storage node's overall barrier is still zero, the **minimum** of the barriers on each inbound link.
 A node refuses to process any message with a timestamp greater than the node's overall barrier, so the storage node doesn't process the request yet.

 Now, the old message with the mail contents is finally delivered, and the storage node stores the email contents: